cozy/cozy-stack/doc/architecture.md

 - explain auth for users + apps + context
 - explain permissions
 - how to add a cozy instance to a farm
+- context for sharing a photos album
+- security, performances, help for developers
+- migration from current
+- import/export data ("you will stay because you can leave")

 ----

 Golang, with Gin framework
 A single executable
 Stateless
+Elastic
-can be self-hosted
+- can be self-hosted
-farms of 1000 - 10000 cozys
+- farms of 1000 - 10000 cozys
 CouchDB for data
 Open Stack for files
 A jobs service (scheduler + queues)